Azure-Samples/communication-services-authentication-hero-csharp/docs/design-guides/secured-web-api-design.md

 ## Community Help and Support

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has already asked something similar before.
-Make sure that your questions or comments are tagged with [`azure-active-directory` `msal` `node.js`].
+Make sure that your questions or comments are tagged with [`azure-active-directory` `msal` `csharp`].

-If you find a bug in the sample, please raise the issue on [GitHub Issues](https://github.com/Azure-Samples/communication-services-authentication-hero-nodejs/issues).
+If you find a bug in the sample, please raise the issue on [GitHub Issues](https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/issues).

 ## Contributing